SerhiiPok/SerhiiPok/README.md

-- 👋 Hi, my name is Sergey!
+- 👋 Hi, my name is Sergiy!
-- 👀 I’m interested in gamedev, unreal engine, c++, java, low-level stuff, oop thinking
+- 👀 Interested in gamedev, Unreal Engine.
+At my current job I work with Java and Spring
 - 📫 How to reach me: serhii.poklonskyi@outlook.de

 <!---